jonadeline/Mandrill-App/README.md

 Greetings App
 ==============

-My first AngularJS App.
+My first AngularJS App on top of Mandrill API (transactional email platform from MailChimp)

-Send cutomized greeting cards via Mandrill. (transactional email platform from MailChimp)
+This apps allows you to send customized greetings card template set up in Mandrill.

 Made with :